Higham, Babergh

 The village itself is a designated conservation area, whilst the entire parish is located within the Dedham Vale Area of Outstanding Natural Beauty.
 It also contains Rowley Grove, a nature reserve classed as Ancient Woodland and a point to point racecourse which is home to the Waveney Harriers.

 St Mary's Church

 A church stood in Higham at the time of the Domesday Book and parts of the original church are incorporated into the current building, which is primarily 14th to 15th-century.
-The north aisle was added in 1410 and is thought to be the work of 'Hawes', a mason from Occold, who was responsible for similar work on the chancel arches at the churches at Bildeston, Debenham and Otley.
+The north aisle was added in 1410.
+It is believed to be by a local stonemason from Occold, called Hawes, who also worked at the churches in Bildeston, Debenham and Otley.

-At the west end of the nave is a Perpendicular font and nearby is a large stoup of a similar age.
-The benches are Victorian copies of medieval originals, although four 15th-century poppyheads have been re-used.
-The timber-framed chancel arch is also Victorian and is decorated with delicate carvings of flowers and foliage.
-The chancel stalls, also Victorian, have traceried fronts.

-The medieval piscina is set beneath a 15th-century moulded arch.
-Above the piscina, on the south wall; is a memorial to Alice Dokenfield who died in 1622 at the age of 15.
-The oldest memorial, uncovered during repairs to the floor in 2005, is a slab, with indents for brasses, probably that of John Mannock of Giffords Hall in Shimpling who died in 1476.
-According to the church guide the missing brasses were removed by William Dowsing, who visited Higham on 2 February 1644.
+The interior has a Perpendicular font, stoup and piscina, all Medieval.
+The benches are Victorian copies of medieval originals, although incorporating some earlier work.
+The wooden chancel arch and stalls are also Victorian.
+The oldest memorial, likely of John Mannock of Giffords Hall in Shimpling who died in 1476, was found during a restoration in 2005.
 The timber roof beams have carved wooden corbels with various facial expressions.

-The emotive monument to Robert Hoy (d.1811) is by the London sculptor, Charles Regnart.
+The monument to Robert Hoy (d.1811) is by the London sculptor, Charles Regnart.